xeolabs/xeogl/README.md

-# XEO Engine
+# XeoEngine

-XEO Engine is a 3D engine on WebGL that aims to provide lots of power and flexibility within a simple component-based API.
+XeoEngine is a 3D engine on WebGL that aims to provide lots of power and flexibility within a simple component-based API.

 This engine is based on lessons learned from the development and application of [SceneJS](http://scenejs.org).